salehalkhalafat/chatGPT-with-your-own-data/README.md

 # ChatGPT with your own data using LangChain 🦜️🔗
+## Your data, your ChatGPT.
+LangChain makes it happen
+This repository empowers you to break free from generic AI and build your own personalized ChatGPT model.
+Leveraging the flexibility of LangChain, you can train ChatGPT on your own data, be it code, documents, emails, or any text format that sparks your imagination. ✨
+A powerful process where you can leverage the capabilities of ChatGPT, a popular generative AI model, and tailor its responses to your specific needs using LangChain, a versatile data integration and manipulation tool.
 ### ChatGPT models:
 | Models   | MODEL FAMILIES	| API ENDPOINT |
 | -------- | -------- | -------- |